- British Royal Navy Capt. Robert Scott (with a marine and scientific team) will spend the year on the Discovery Expedition exploring the Antarctic.

-- The first Rose Bowl Game is played in Pasadena.
+- The first Rose Bowl football game (Michigan vs Stanford) is played in Pasadena, California.

 Here are our mail carriers posing on the delivery side of the new Federal Post Office, located between Church and Cottages Streets, just behind the Marion County Courthouse.
 The lawn in this photograph is along Cottage Street.
 The City Hall may be seen to the right, on the south west corner of High and Chemeketa Streets.